 Born in Manitoba and raised in the Northwest Territories, Susan worked with the Department of Indian and Northern Affairs and the Inuit Tapirisat before branching out into music with her debut album, Arctic Rose, in 1992.
-She has also acted as a spokesperson for aboriginal and Inuit youth, and has advocated on issues such as food insecurity in Northern Canada.
+She has also acted as a spokesperson for Indigenous youth, and has advocated on issues such as food insecurity in Northern Canada.
 While she has stressed that she is proud to be a role model for Indigenous people throughout Canada, she also sees herself as a musician with a universal message of self-respect and strength, which she hopes individuals of all backgrounds can relate to.

 2. Sarah Jackson

 In June 2015, Edmonton-born Sarah Jackson parked her car in Victoria, B.C., and started walking on The Great Trail.
-Two years later, she arrived at Cape Spear, Newfoundland, after walking 11,500 kilometres across Canada, becoming the first person to complete a cross-Canada hike of the Trail.
+Two years later, she arrived at Cape Spear, Newfoundland, after walking 11,500 kilometres across Canada, becoming the first woman to complete a cross-Canada hike of the Trail.
 “I didn’t know I’d do the whole thing,” Sarah told CBC News in 2017.
 “I figured I would keep carrying on as long as I was enjoying it and I loved it, so I just kept going.”

 Sarah’s record-breaking feat and her perseverance continue to inspire us and many other through-hikers on The Great Trail.
-Relive her experiences by visiting her blog.

 Photo: 500 Days in the Wild

 Sarah hasn’t been the only determined trailblazer either!
 Filmmaker Dianne Whelan has been on the Trail since 2015, and has faced her fair share of challenges along the way.
 In November 2017, she was completing a canoeing section with a friend near Kenora, when the lake between them and the next section of the Trail froze solid.
-“The night before it was a beautiful moon and I was looking out over the water and I could see these thin, almost like pieces of Saran wrap, floating out on the water,” Whelan told CBC at the time.
+“The night before it was a beautiful moon and I was looking out over the water and I could see these thin pieces, almost like Saran wrap, floating out on the water,” Whelan told CBC at the time.
 “And the next morning, not 10 hours later, the whole thing was solid ice.”

 Whelan and her friend started bushwhacking, and later called for help with her GPS phone after four days in the bush.
 But Dianne doesn’t intend to slow down following her unplanned adventure in the northern Ontario wilderness.
-“I’ve been faithful to every kilometre of this trail since I left Newfoundland two-and-a-half years ago and I intend to do every single one of them,” she said.
+“I’ve been faithful to every kilometre of the Trail since I left Newfoundland two-and-a-half years ago and I intend to do every single one of them,” she said.
 Stay up to date with Dianne’s adventure by following 500 Days in the Wild.

 Photo: Alyssa Martin Photography